ozmand01/AWSPythonCode/README.md

 # AWSPythonCode
-A code repo for AWS re/Start
+A code repo for the final AWS re/Start assignment